codex-protocol/api-docs/source/includes/client-routes.md

 ## Get Client

 This endpoint can be used to retrieve the details of your application.
-This is useful if you want to check your [gas allowance](#gas-allowance) before sending a request that would consume gas.
+This is useful if you want to check your [CODX balance](#codx-tokens-amp-fees) before sending a request that would consume CODX.

 ```javascript
 import request from 'request'